 Dealing with your staff’s annual leave can be laborious at the best of times, but it can get even trickier if an employee is about to leave your company.
+It is important to provide advance notice to employees regarding mandatory holiday leave to ensure clear communication and adequate preparation.
 Now, you not only have to ensure it doesn’t clash with other employees’ days off, as usual, but you may have to deal with a few other factors too.
 Fortunately, you can minimise many potential problems by understanding both your company’s and the departing employee’s rights during their notice period.

 With that in mind, let’s take a look at what to do about staff taking annual leave during their notice period.

-Are employees entitled to annual leave during their notice period?
+Are employees entitled to holiday pay during their notice period?

-You can only refuse annual leave requests for business-related reasons, as you would for any other holiday dates.
+Employers can refuse annual leave requests during an employee’s notice period for valid business reasons, as you would for any other holiday dates.
 This includes it being a busy period for the business or because other employees have already booked leave on their requested dates.

 How much annual leave have they accrued?
 How much do they have left?